dmitrycello/yaglpp/README.md

 > It is possible to override the main swithes, placing them inside a project.
 To do that, first define a symbol **`YAGLPP_CONFIG`**, then all the above switches, prior to include the main [glpp.h](include/glpp.h) header file.

 ### GLAD classes

+The most important libary concept, is the way the objects are treated.
+The YAGL++ class object only cares about its lifetime.
+If it goes out of scope for some reason, it only cleans up itself, without managing the real OpenGL object.
+Almost every class object consist of a single data member: id, location or

 All classes in the _gl::_ namespace are counterparts of the GLAD API.
 They all have the default constructor creating an empty class object, this allows the class to exist before OpenGL initialization.
 Every GLAD class have a copy constructor, duplicating the source object, this allows to use it in an assignment statement, as a function parameter, or as a return value.
 Every class has a unique data member: either the unsigned 4-byte integer in _single id_ classes, signed 4-byte integer in _location_ classes, or a pointer in _multi-object_ classes.
 All derived classes have the same data size as their parent classes, thus allowing to easily combine them within another stucture or class.
 Every class object is considered _empty_, if its data member is set to zero, in which case its **`isObject`** function returns false.
 The _single id_ classes are derived from **`gl::_Object`**, most of their methods automatically create and bind an OpenGL object when necessary, except the **`is..`** methods, which work exactly as their API counterparts:
 ```
 GLboolean b1 = s.isSampler();            // glIsSampler(id)